quinnvoker/StoryWriter/db/queries/queries_list.md

 ## Stories
 * Full listing of stories
-  * all stories
+  * all stories / 04
-  * all completed stories
+  * all completed stories / 05
-  * all incompleted stories
+  * all incompleted stories /06
 * Stories by owner_id
-  * completed stories only
+  * all stories / 01
-  * all stories
+  * completed stories only /02

 ## Contributions